Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 - Individual stocks

 In short, this means that you cannot invest in physical gold bullion (or any other approved investment metal) through a standard Roth IRA.
 The simplest way to invest in gold through your IRA is to purchase stocks in gold mining companies or to purchase a mutual fund that includes mining company stocks.
 This strategy is referred to as buying “paper gold.”
 There are also gold ETFs (GLD) and mining ETFs which provide indirect access to gold investing.

 So-called “paper gold” stocks are the shares of companies that mine, produce, and explore for gold ore.
 There are literally hundreds of gold stocks to choose from, and the larger companies are listed on major gold indices like the Gold Miners Index (GDX) or the BUGS Index (HUI).

-Gold stocks tend to be more risky than owning physical gold.
-This is because, historically, gold stocks will appreciate quickly when gold spot prices rise but fall much more dramatically when the price of gold declines.
+Gold stocks tend to be a riskier investment than owning physical gold.
+This is because historically, gold stocks will appreciate quickly when gold spot prices rise, but fall much more dramatically when the price of gold declines.

-Gold stocks are also exposed to additional kinds of risk.
+Gold stocks are also exposed to additional types of risk.
 Some examples include:

 - Regulatory Risk – mining and exploration companies are subject to increased regulation and taxes.

 - Cost of Production Risk – mining equipment depreciation, rising land values, labor cost increases, etc can all negatively impact a mining company’s valuation.

 - Management Risk – mismanaged or overly leveraged companies can, and do, declare bankruptcy or close shop completely.